K-12 Schools COVID-19 Testing Program

 - Testing team will deliver test samples to a courier to transport samples daily to the LSUHS lab.

-- Test results are available by midnight of the next day, reported through Color online platform.
+- Test results are available by midnight of the next day, reported through COVIDSafe online platform.

 - If a test is positive, parent(s) and the regional Office of Public Health will be notified to conduct contact tracing so necessary individuals can quarantine.